ASSISTANCE FOR RENTERS

 Emergency Rental Assistance (ERA2) program

-The American Rescue Plan (ARP) Act that was enacted on March 11, 2021 provides Hawaii with an additional $152 million for rent and utility assistance.
+The American Rescue Plan (ARP) Act that was enacted on March 11, 2021 provides Hawaii with additional funds for rent and utility assistance.
 The ERA2 program is also to be administered by the counties.